Negotiation Idioms

 - to persuade someone not to do something

-I tried to talk our sales manager out of offering a price that was too low.
+I tried to talk our sales manager out of offering a price for the product that was too low.

 - to discuss something